CHAPTER 266b. UNIVERSAL WASTE MANAGEMENT

 (a) Except as expressly provided in this chapter, 40 CFR Part 273 (relating to standards for universal waste management) is incorporated by reference.

-(d) In addition to the requirements incorporated by reference in 40 CFR 273.6 (relating to definitions), mercury-containing devices as defined in § 266b.3 are included as wastes listed in the definition of ‘‘universal waste.’’
+(c) In addition to the requirements incorporated by reference in 40 CFR 273.1, photographic solutions as defined in § 266b.3 are included as waste listed in the definition of ‘‘universal waste.’’

 Source